 Terpenes are aromatic hydrocarbon compounds found in the cannabis plant.
 They are responsible for giving each strain its unique taste and aroma.
 When you take a big whiff of your favorite buds, it’s really their terpenes that you’re smelling.
-But terpenes aren’t just exclusive to marijuana, they’re also found in many plants and even some insects.
+But terpenes aren’t just exclusive to cannabis; they’re also found in many plants and even some insects.

 Terpenes and Flavor